 - Integrate knowledge of the basic sciences of behavioral conditioning, psychological and cognitive development, and the biological basis of emotion and motivated behavior (including sleep, feeding, and sexuality) with knowledge of the major psychiatric diagnoses, and the basic approaches to psychiatric treatment.

-Second, Third or Fourth Year
+Second, Third and Fourth Year

-Course Director: Susan Lehmann, M.D.
+Course Director: Vinay Parekh, M.D.

 The Psychiatry Clerkship is one part of a 9-week quarter integrating Psychiatry (4 weeks), Neurology (4 weeks) and Ophthalmology (4 days).
 The clerkship consists of a 4-week inpatient experience and a series of lectures and seminars.
 Students serve as clerks in the Meyer Building, on General Hospital Psychiatry or at the Johns Hopkins Bayview Medical Center.
 Students also evaluate patients in specialty outpatient settings.
 They attend departmental rounds, a series of weekly lectures and case conferences, and see acute mental illness while working in the Emergency Room.
 Course goals can be summarized as "making psychiatry real" for students through clinical exposure and practical, care-centered teaching.